simgrid/simgrid/docs/source/intro_concepts.rst

 University of Lorraine, University of Hawai'i at Manoa, ENS Rennes and many others.
 Many thanks to our generous sponsors!

+SimGrid is a powerful tool, but its learning curve can be rather steep.
+This manual will hopefully help and guide you to the features you want to use.
+Please report any issue that you see in this manual, including typos or unclear elements.
+You can even propose changes by clicking on the "Edit on GitLab" button at the top of every page.

 Typical Study based on SimGrid
 ------------------------------